brycewray/hugo-site/content/posts/2021/11/gems-in-rough-11.md

 When [lazy-loading](https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading) images, I like to provide that *blur-up* effect you often see with [Gatsby](https://www.gatsbyjs.com), Next.js, and other platforms which utilize [low-quality image placeholders](https://www.guypo.com/introducing-lqip-low-quality-image-placeholders) (LQIPs).
 Essentially, you first provide a tiny version of the full image, expanded out to the full width of the `div` the image will occupy, thus producing a blurry starting item, and then fade in ("blur up") the full image as it loads.
 This avoids a blank spot during the load, yet also provides a pleasing effect in the interim.

 That's easily done by having the full image housed within a `div` whose background is that LQIP.
 This typically is done with inline styling which changes dynamically on a per-image basis.
-I had once implemented this via the site's `imgc.js` file, which works throughout the site as an [Eleventy](https://11ty.dev) [shortcode](https://11ty.dev/docs/shortcodes).
-However, I found that's a no-go with a tight CSP---and now you understand my interest in that new nonce-handling in the Cloudflare Worker, which allowed me to add the following capabilities to `imgc.js`:
+I had once implemented this via the site's `imgc` **shortcode**, whether in [Eleventy](https://11ty.dev/docs/shortcodes) or [Hugo](https://gohugo.io/content-management/shortcodes/).
+However, I found that's a no-go with a tight CSP---and now you understand my interest in that new nonce-handling in the Cloudflare Worker, which allowed me to add the following capabilities to `imgc`:

-- The [md5 package](https://github.com/pvorb/node-md5) generates a random hash of the image's file name.
+- Use of [MD5](https://en.wikipedia.org/wiki/MD5) generates a random hash of the image's file name.
 - There's now a dynamically generated CSS class named `imgB-` followed by the hash.
 The class has only one item, specifying the LQIP[^typoFix] as `background-image` for whatever uses the rule.
 - The wrapping `div` includes this class.

 [^typoFix]: Not the full image, as I erroneously stated in the initial publication of this post.

-The code for `imgc.js` is viewable on [my `eleventy_site` repo](https://github.com/brycewray/eleventy_site), specifically at [this link](https://github.com/brycewray/eleventy_site/blob/main/src/assets/utils/imgc.js).
-If you want to see the resulting HTML from how it works, use your browser's **View Source** capability[^notInsp] and see the code for this post's featured image.
+If you want to see the resulting HTML from how `imgc` works, use your browser's **View Source** capability[^notInsp] and see the code for this post's featured image.
 Refresh the page and you'll see that the `imgB-` rule's nonce value changes each time.
 That's the whole point, and it thus makes everything fine where the CSP's `style-src` portion is concerned.

 [^notInsp]: I say to use **View Source** rather than the Inspector because, on some browsers, using the Inspector won't show you the nonce value.